adya-024/FileHandeling/README.md

 - Listing Files in a Directory: The utility provides the capability to list all files within a specified directory, thereby enhancing the user's ability to navigate and manage their files effectively.

 These features collectively establish the file handling utility as a comprehensive and effective tool for individuals engaged in file management tasks.

-Usage

-To use the file handling utility, follow these steps:

-1. Clone the repository to your local machine using Git.
-2. Compile the Java program using your preferred IDE or command-line interface.
-3. Run the Java program and follow the command-line instructions.
-4. Choose the desired file operation (create, read, write, delete, or list).
-5. Specify the file name and location as prompted.

  Enhancements